Mainframe-Style Channel Controllers for Modern Disaggregated Memory Systems: Design overview

 We now discuss our proposals for abstracting \ndp in a portable, multiplexed, usable manner.
 A good interface makes the task of the application developer easier by providing high-level abstractions, without compromising performance by allowing the underlying system software and hardware to work in the most efficient way possible.
 It should also allow a programmer (or code generator) to reason about the performance impact of using the interface.

-A key feature of familiar OS abstractions (like virtual memory, files, or sockets) is that they do not impose arbitrary limits on usage: modulo extreme (and rarely encountered) resource limitations, a program is always free to create a new file, extend an existing one, use more virtual memory, etc. When acquiring processing resources close to far memory, this means that a \emph{user program should not be limited by a fixed number of hardware units}.
+A key feature of OS abstractions (like virtual memory, files, or sockets) is that they impose no arbitrary limits on usage: modulo complete (and rare) resource exhaustion, a program is always free to create a new file, extend an existing one, use more virtual memory, etc. When acquiring processing resources close to far memory, this means that a \emph{user program should not be limited by a fixed number of hardware units}.
 This feature can also be viewed as one case of a general notion of \emph{portability}: code written to use one hardware platform should, ideally, run correctly on a different platform.

 These requirements lead us to abstract \ndp processes as a set of virtual, dynamically instantiated processors (\glspl{mcc}) close to memory, with a standardized interface.
 In order to both take advantage of existing OS abstractions, and to exploit the new possibilities presented by cache-coherent interconnects for fine-grained interaction between CPU threads and \ndp resources, we build the \glspl{mcc} abstraction over a process' virtual address space, as shown in \autoref{fig:memory-map}.